 If you have a passion for serving and are interested in leading a project, we could use your help.
-Interested in helping with the vision of Outreach?
-Our next committee meeting is November 6th.
-Please email Jo Ressler or Gail Carbonaro for more information.
-If you would like to participate in, or understand more about, any of the projects listed below, contact firstname.lastname@example.org
+Are you interested in helping with the vision of Outreach?
+If so, contact firstname.lastname@example.org

 The Impact of Action: Livermore Homeless Refuge at FPCL: By Jacob Baer